guitarvydas/guitarvydas.github.io/_posts/2021-05-16-Refactoring.md

 Accidental complexity is also known as "epicycles"[^1].

 [^1]: See Copernican vs. Ptolemaic Cosmology.
-See Arthur Koestler's "Sleepwalkers".
+See Arthur Koestler's "The Sleepwalkers".

 The need to refactor a design or to refactor code, should be a red flag.